The Great British Bake Off series 3: Post-show career

 John Whaite gained a first-class degree from the University of Manchester after sitting his law exams while filming Bake Off, but he rejected a career in law and opted to take classes at Le Cordon Bleu and pursue a career in baking.
 His book John Whaite Bakes: Recipes for Every Day and Every Mood was published on 25 April 2013.
 His second book, John Whaite Bakes at Home, was published on 27 March 2014.
 He first set up a chocolate shop The Hungry Dog Artisan Chocolates, and opened a cookery school on his family's dairy farm in Lancashire.
 He also appeared as a resident chef on the ITV show Lorraine, and wrote a column on food for The Daily Telegraph.
 In 2016, Whaite presented with Rosemary Shrager a daytime cookery competitive show Chopping Block on ITV.
 In 2018, after six years of directing his attention on writing cookbooks, leading baking classes, and making television appearances, Whaite decided to refocus on law.

 James Morton aimed for a career in medicine but has written a book on bread, titled Brilliant Bread, published on 29 August 2013.
 He writes a baking column for the Scottish newspaper Sunday Mail.
 His second book, How Baking Works: ...And what to do if it doesn't, was published on 12 March 2015.
+He later participated in both the 2016 and 2024 renditions of The Great New Year's Bake Off.

 Brendan Lynch is teaching cookery classes.

 Cathryn Dresser and Sarah-Jane Willis teamed up to open a stall at Horsham Market.
 Dresser wrote a baking book for children and parents titled Let's Bake, published on 22 May 2014. and ran The Little Handcross Bakery in Handcross, West Sussex between September 2014 and May 2015.
+Dresser later participated in the 2016 rendition of The Great Christmas Bake Off.